Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: Higher-genus mirror symmetry and string theory

-The log Gromov-Witten invariants with insertion of a top lambda class $N_{g,\beta}$, introduced in Section \ref{section_canonical}, should be viewed as a rigorous definition of the open Gromov-Witten invariants in the twistorial geometry $X$, with boundary on a torus fiber $\Sigma$ ``near infinity''.
-We refer to Lemma 7 of \cite{MR2746343} for comparison, in the compact analogue given by K3 surfaces, between Gromov-Witten invariants of a holomorphic symplectic surface with insertion of a top lambda class and Gromov-Witten invariants of a corresponding three dimensional twistorial geometry.
+The log Gromov--Witten invariants with insertion of a top lambda class $N_{g,\beta}$, introduced in \cref{section_canonical}, should be viewed as a rigorous definition of the open Gromov--Witten invariants in the twistorial geometry $X$, with boundary on a torus fiber $\Sigma$ `near infinity'.
+We refer to \cite[Lemma 7]{MR2746343} for comparison, in the compact analogue given by K3 surfaces, between Gromov--Witten invariants of a holomorphic symplectic surface with insertion of a top lambda class and Gromov--Witten invariants of a corresponding three-dimensional twistorial geometry.
 The key point is that the lambda class comes from the comparison of the deformation theories of stable maps mapping to the surface or to the 3-fold.

-According to Witten \cite{MR1362846}, in absence of non-constant worldsheet instantons, the effective spacetime theory of the A-model on the A-brane $L$ is Chern-Simons theory of gauge group $U(1)$.
-The non-constant worldsheet instantons deform this result, see Section 4.4 of \cite{MR1362846}.
-The effective spacetime theory on the $A$-brane $L$ is still a $U(1)$-gauge theory but the Chern-Simons action is deformed by additional terms involving the worldsheet instantons.
-The genus zero worldsheet instantons correct the classical action whereas higher genus worldsheet instantons give higher quantum corrections.
+According to Witten \cite{MR1362846}, in the absence of non-constant worldsheet instantons, the effective spacetime theory of the A-model on the A-brane $L$ is Chern--Simons theory of gauge group $U(1)$.
+The non-constant worldsheet instantons deform this result: see \cite[\S 4.4]{MR1362846}.
+The effective spacetime theory on the $A$-brane $L$ is still a $U(1)$ gauge theory but the Chern--Simons action is deformed by additional terms involving the worldsheet instantons.
+The genus-0 worldsheet instantons correct the classical action, whereas higher genus worldsheet instantons give higher quantum corrections.

-We now arrive at the key point, i.e.\ the relation between the SYZ mirror construction in terms of dual tori and the Chern-Simons story, whose quantization is supposed to be naturally related to higher genus curves.
+We now arrive at the key point: the relation between the SYZ mirror construction in terms of dual tori and the Chern--Simons story, whose quantization is supposed to be naturally related to higher-genus curves.
 As $L=\Sigma \times S^1$, we can adopt a Hamiltonian description where $S^1$ plays the role of the time direction.
-The key point is that the classical phase space of $U(1)$ Chern-Simons theory on $L=\Sigma \times S^1$ is the space of $U(1)$ flat connections on $\Sigma$, i.e.\ it is exactly the dual torus of $\Sigma$ used in the construction of the SYZ mirror.
-The genus zero worldsheet instantons corrections to $U(1)$ Chern-Simons theory then translate into the genus zero worldsheet instantons corrections in the SYZ construction of the mirror.
+The key point is that the classical phase space of $U(1)$ Chern-Simons theory on $L=\Sigma \times S^1$ is the space of $U(1)$ flat connections on $\Sigma$, that is, it is exactly the dual torus of $\Sigma$ used in the construction of the SYZ mirror.
+The genus-0 worldsheet instanton corrections to $U(1)$ Chern-Simons theory then translate into the genus-0 worldsheet instantons corrections in the SYZ construction of the mirror.